 Have you been contemplating whether or not it’s time for a brand refresh?
 Maybe you’ve been meaning to update your website or marketing materials but have not found the time to do so.

 Whether it be a recession or an economic downturn, the perceived threat of uncertainty triggers a natural fear reaction in us.
 Fear of loss and mistakes lead to many people pulling back and reducing spending.
 As a result, marketing budgets and ad spend are usually the first to be cut.

-History has shown that those that do successfully double down on their marketing and content strategy during a recession end up taking a higher market share and increase their ROI.
+History has shown that those who successfully double down on their marketing and content strategy during a recession end up taking a higher market share and increase their ROI.